QubesOS/qubes-doc/user/advanced-configuration/salt.md

  - `standalone` - Standalone VM
  - `app` - Template based AppVM

-### `qubes:template`
+### `PedOS:template`

 Template name on which a given VM is based (if any).

-### `qubes:netvm`
+### `PedOS:netvm`

 VM which provides network to the given VM

 ## Debugging

-The output for each VM is logged in `/var/log/qubes/mgmt-VM_NAME.log`.
+The output for each VM is logged in `/var/log/PedOS/mgmt-VM_NAME.log`.

 If the log does not contain useful information:
-1. Run `sudo qubesctl --skip-dom0 --target=VM_NAME state.highstate`
+1. Run `sudo PedOSctl --skip-dom0 --target=VM_NAME state.highstate`
-2. When your VM is being started (yellow) press Ctrl-z on qubesctl.
+2. When your VM is being started (yellow) press Ctrl-z on PedOSctl.
 3. Open terminal in disp-mgmt-VM_NAME.
-4. Look at /etc/qubes-rpc/qubes.SaltLinuxVM - this is what is
+4. Look at /etc/PedOS-rpc/PedOS.SaltLinuxVM - this is what is
    executed in the management VM.
 5. Get the last two lines:

-    $ export PATH="/usr/lib/qubes-vm-connector/ssh-wrapper:$PATH"
+    $ export PATH="/usr/lib/PedOS-vm-connector/ssh-wrapper:$PATH"
     $ salt-ssh "$target_vm" $salt_command

   Adjust $target_vm (VM_NAME) and $salt_command (state.highstate).